James Inglis Hamilton: Seven Years' War

-Hamilton fought in the Raid on St Malo in June 1758.
-The British landed near St Malo, at first planning to attack the town.
+Hamilton was eventually released and fought in the British raid on St Malo in June 1758.
+The British landed near Saint-Malo, at first planning to attack the town.
 However, they decided to destroy shipping first and attack the town later.
-Finding that to occupy the town would require a full siege, for which they had insufficient troops, they occupied St Servan, where they burned over one hundred vessels including thirty privateers.
+Finding that to occupy the town would require a full siege, for which they had insufficient troops, they occupied Saint-Servan, where they burned over 100 merchant and 30 privateers.
 British ships retreated after seeing a large French force, but sailed around the coast for a few weeks seeking another place to attack.
-Even though the Raid on St Malo was small and little damage was done, it is considered a British victory.
+Even though the Raid on Saint-Malo was small and little damage was done, it is considered a British victory.

-In 1761, Hamilton took part in the Capture of Belle Île as one of the 5,000 British troops led by Studholme Hodgson.
-The first attempt by the British was unsuccessful and lost approximately 500 troops.
-With reinforcements, a second attempt succeeded on 7 June 1761.

-On 17 October 1761, while holding the rank of major, Hamilton became major commandant (colonel) of the 113th Regiment of Foot.
+In 1761, Hamilton took part in the British capture of Belle Île as one of the 5,000 troops led by Studholme Hodgson.
+The first British attack was unsuccessful and led to the attackers suffering approximately 500 killed or wounded.
+With reinforcements, a second attempt succeeded on 7 June.
+On 17 October, while holding the rank of major, Hamilton became major commandant (colonel) of the 113th Regiment of Foot (Royal Highlanders).
 It was formed from independent companies and served as a depot for sending drafts to Highland regiments serving overseas.
-The regiment disbanded in 1763, and Hamilton retired on half pay.
-He became a lieutenant-colonel on 25 May 1772.
+The regiment disbanded in 1763, and Hamilton retired on half-pay.
+He became a lieutenant colonel on 25 May 1772.